coinfloor/API/WEBSOCKET-README.md

 `error_code` | `error_msg`
 -------------|------------------------------------------------------------------
 1            | "You specified an invalid asset pair."
-6            | "You are making information requests too rapidly."
+6            | "You are sending orders too rapidly."
 8            | "Quantity must not be zero."
 8            | "Total must not be zero."
 8            | "You must specify either quantity or total for a market order."